josephnewell90/Wallaroo-Styles/README.md

 ###Image with a background shade
 This is done by putting a background color on the figure and making the image slightly transparent.
 On hover of the figure, we make the image completely opaque.
 NOTE: There is a display: block on the image.
-This is crucial because without it the div will expand past the transparent image, causing a strip of solid color on the bottom
+This is crucial because without it the figure will expand past the transparent image, causing a strip of solid color on the bottom

 ###Text with borders
 There are two different ways we can go about this to solve two different problems